brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 // Type error
 ```

 Unfortunately, this is not the case.
+There's a type error occurring.
 Can you see what we're doing here?
 Instead of applying the LSP only to the parameters of a function,
-we're also applying the same principles it to the function itself.
+we're also applying the same principles to the function itself.

 > Wherever an invocation of `foo` is used, we must be able to replace it
 > by an invocation of `bar`.